Combustible Dust Control in the Woodworking Industry

 The Hazards of Wood Dust

-• Wood Dust is Combustible.
+- Wood Dust is Combustible.
 You probably already know that, sure.
 But here’s why: Because wood dust is so fine, each particle of dust has a huge surface area compared to its mass.
 Burning can only occur on the surface, where it reacts to oxygen, as dust is far more flammable than other materials.
-All combustible dust needs to create a catastrophic event are the 4 additional elements on the featured pentagon graphic.
+All combustible dust needs are the 4 additional elements on the featured pentagon graphic to create a catastrophic event.

-• There are Federal Standards.
-If you have combustible dust, you should be aware of the federal requirements to keep your facility safe and compliant.
-You’ll need to review the two standards on dust and fires in the wood industry issued by the National Fire Protection Association.
+- There is a Federal Standard.
+If you have combustible dust, it is essential to be aware of the federal requirements for maintaining a safe and compliant facility.
+You’ll need to review the comprehensive standard on dust and fires in the wood industry issued by the National Fire Protection Association.

-• NFPA 652, Standard on the Fundamentals of Combustible Dust.
-This standard details combustible dust in the workplace and describes several ways to safely eliminate the risks associated.
-You’ll also find the requirement of a Dust Hazard Analysis (DHA) in all facilities with combustible dust.
+- NFPA 660, Standard for Combustible Dusts and Particulate Solids.
+This standard addresses combustible dust in the workplace and outlines several methods for safely mitigating the associated risks.
+You’ll also find the requirement for a Dust Hazard Analysis (DHA) in all facilities with combustible dust.

-• NFPA 664, Standard for the Prevention of Fires and Explosions in Wood Processing and Woodworking Facilities.
+- NFPA 660, Chapter 24: Wood Processing and Woodworking.
 In this standard, you’ll find the exact amount of dust you are permitted before it becomes a fire hazard.
-(To quote the standard, “A deflagration hazard shall be determined to exist where the layer of accumulated fugitive wood dust on upward-facing surfaces exceeds 3.2mm (1/8”) over 5 percent of the area or 93m2 (1000 ft2), whichever is smaller.”
+(To quote the standard, “A deflagration hazard shall be deemed to exist in a building compartment when the layer of accumulated fugitive deflagrable wood dust averaged over all upward-facing surfaces in the building compartment exceeds 3.2mm (1/8”) in thickness.”

-• SonicAire Dust Control Fans Eliminate all Concern of Wood Dust.
-Dust control fans are mentioned specifically in NFPA 652, and SonicAire fans come with a guarantee of compliance and safety.
+- SonicAire Dust Control Fans Eliminate all Concerns of Wood Dust.
+SonicAire fans come with a guarantee of compliance and safety.
 Once you’ve installed our fans, these wood dust worries become a thing of the past.

 What You Need to Do About Wood Dust